mate10106/BMChat/README.md

 ## Project Description

 BMChat is a modern chat application built using Next.js, TypeScript (TSX), and Firebase, allowing users to engage in real-time conversations with friends and colleagues.
-Inspired by Lama Dev's insightful YouTube tutorial on web development (view tutorial here), BMChat has been customized and enhanced to offer a seamless chatting experience across desktop and mobile devices.
+Inspired by Lama Dev's insightful YouTube tutorial on web development [view tutorial here](https://www.youtube.com/watch?v=domt_Sx-wTY&t=220s), BMChat has been customized and enhanced to offer a seamless chatting experience across desktop and mobile devices.

 ## Technologies

 - Real-time Messaging: Instantly send and receive messages without delay, ensuring smooth communication.
 - Responsive Design: Optimized for both desktop and mobile devices, providing a consistent user experience across platforms.
 - User Authentication: Secure login functionality using Firebase Authentication to ensure privacy and control over user interactions.
--

 ## Technologies